 Cases involving African Americans are found throughout the records of the Judicial Department.
 Some court files so identified are listed in finding aids such as:

-Finding Aid to New London County African Americans Collection, 1701-1774.
+Database of Cases in the New London County African Americans Collection, 1701-1774.
 Includes cases of debt, theft, assault, as well as cases involving slaves as property (attachment, disputes over ownership of slaves, fraudulent sale, etc.).

 State Archives Record Group 005, Records of the Governors.